Jay23Cee/First_Flask_Project/README.md

-LEFT OFF AT 25:00
+LEFT OFF AT 29:00

-For some reason the CSS is not activated. and it seems he extends base.html in /index.html is not working. will continue to work on it.
+having an error with app.py line 27 : Task query not found. could be because of SQLAlchemy model?